ece191-team-b/livox_ros2_driver/README.md

 | imu_rate                   | Int     | Push frequency of IMU sensor data<br>0 -- stop push<br>1 -- 200 Hz<br>Others -- undefined, it will cause unpredictable behavior<br>Currently only Horizon supports this, MID serials do not support it | 0               |
 | extrinsic_parameter_source | Int     | Whether to enable extrinsic parameter automatic compensation<br>0 -- Disable automatic compensation of LiDAR external reference<br>1 -- Automatic compensation of LiDAR external reference | 0               |

-&ensp;&ensp;&ensp;&ensp;***Note :***

-&ensp;&ensp;&ensp;&ensp;When connecting multiple LiDAR, if you want to use the external parameter automatic compensation function, you must first use the livox viewer to calibrate the external parameters and save them to LiDAR.
+**Note:** When connecting multiple LiDAR, if you want to use the external parameter automatic compensation function, you must first use the livox viewer to calibrate the external parameters and save them to LiDAR.

-2. When connecting to the Hub, use livox_hub_config.json to configure the parameters of the Hub and LiDAR.
+1. When connecting to the Hub, use `livox_hub_config.json` to configure the parameters of the Hub and LiDAR.
 Examples of file contents are as follows :

 ```json
 {